id-Software/DOOM-iOS/README.md

-#  DOOM for iOS 11 and tvOS for Apple TV
+#  DOOM, DOOM II and Final DOOM for iOS 11 and tvOS for Apple TV

-This is my update for DOOM for iOS to run on iOS 11, running in modern resolutions including the full width of the iPhone X. I have also made a target and version for tvOS to run on Apple TV
+This is my update for DOOM for iOS to run on iOS 11, running in modern resolutions including the full width of the iPhone X. I have also made a target and version for tvOS to run on Apple TV.
+Additionally, I have included targets to create apps for DOOM II and Final DOOM.

 Improvements/Changes